DerekCleveland/advent-of-code/README.md

-# advent-of-code-2020
+# advent-of-code
-Solving the https://adventofcode.com/ 2020 puzzles in Go!
+Solving the https://adventofcode.com/ puzzles in Go!